Henry Samuel Fitzherbert

 Henry Samuel Fitzherbert (11 September 1851 – 5 February 1912) was a 19th-century Member of Parliament in Wellington, New Zealand and a lawyer.

 He was educated at Christ's College, Christchurch and Melbourne University.
 He was a lawyer in Wellington and Palmerston North, and later a magistrate in New Plymouth.

 He represented the Hutt electorate from to 1890, when he retired.

-He was the younger son of William Fitzherbert, and his brother William Alfred Fitzherbert was mayor of Lower Hutt.
+He was the younger son of William Fitzherbert.
+His brother William Alfred Fitzherbert was mayor of Lower Hutt.
 His sister Alice married Sir Patrick Buckley.